No Win, No Fee

 • Wrongful Death Damages – If a loved one was fatally injured, their family may pursue compensation for funeral costs, loss of companionship, and other losses.

+We tailor each claim to reflect the unique challenges you face, ensuring that no loss is overlooked in your recovery.
 At Waddoups Law, our Salt Lake City construction accident attorneys aggressively pursue maximum compensation for injury victims and their families.
 Contact us today to learn how.

 Do I Need a Lawyer to Handle My Utah Construction Accident Case?